tytydraco/yessleep/out/I_was_part_of_a_search_and_rescue_team_that_found_a_missing_hiker_I_wish_we_hadnt.md

 His skin changed from pale to an unnatural shade of mottled purple, veins bulging like black cords beneath the surface.
 His fingers spasmed, curling and stretching as the bones lengthened, the nails splitting, thickening, and hardening into curved talons that scraped grooves into the wood beneath him.

 Charles shouted something, but the sound barely registered over the thunder of snapping bones.
 The boy’s body no longer looked frail, no longer human—every convulsion brought him closer to something else, something that belonged out in the silent woods we’d been walking through.
 Kevin’s body shuddered once more, his chest heaving with ragged, unnatural breaths, each one rattling like wind through broken glass.
 The thing that had forced itself from his mouth—the wet, snarling muzzle of a beast—hung there, trembling.
 His original, human jaws remained split unnaturally wide, the angles impossible for any person, the flesh around his lips stretched white and splitting.
-Kevin let out an awful sound, half belch, half scream, as he looked at me for a moment, pleading confused horror in his big brown eyes.
+Kevin let out an awful sound, half gurgle, half scream, as he looked at me for a moment, pleading confused horror in his big brown eyes.
 Saliva and blood dripped from the new, canine mouth now extended a good six inches from Kevin’s human one, the brow of the thing slowly becoming visible.
 The hound’s maw was snarling as it emerged with each heave.
 His entire body convulsed with every inhale, ribs straining with the effort.

 Charles and I pressed ourselves against the cabins wall, cowering like a pair of tiny rabbits trapped by a predator.
 I held my knife tightly with trembling hands, Charles wielded the fire poker with one hand, and the flare gun in the other—both of us, eyes wide with horror.
 Kevin was blocking the only exit.
 We were trapped.